Green Coffee Buying Guide: Source Quality Beans for Your Roastery

 Coffee roasted this week vs. last month — your customers notice.
 The most profitable way to serve great coffee, with zero disruption.

-UseWhat to Look For
+UseWhat to look for

 House espresso blendConsistent, forgiving, balanced

-Filter/dripClean, bright or balanced
+Filter / dripClean, bright or balanced

-Cold brewLow acid, chocolate/nutty, full body
+Cold brewLow acid, chocolate / nutty, full body

 Single origin showcaseDistinctive, story-worthy, seasonal